cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 other words, it is not sufficient to skim read the content.
 You should carefully read and process and then follow along by typing the commands into your terminal emulator, taking notes as you go.
 We recommend writing the answers to any questions asked in this tutorial in your notes along with some context.
-These notes will be helpful for studying.
+For this tutorial, **we recommend logging into Odin and typing the commands as you work through the examples**.
 If you have any questions as you are working through the tutorial, you are encouraged to post on the course Piazza page.
 Your questions will not only help you fill gaps in your knowledge but also give us insight on potential updates to the tutorials.